Whether it’s the legal and formal stuff or the fun and quirky things – everyone should read this compilation before setting foot in Germany.

 So as you detect the first beep from the cashier’s scanner, get ready to stuff your groceries….yeah, well, where?!

 Germans being so eco-conscious actually use totes and other re-usable bags a lot.
 If you don’t have one on you, you can still buy a bag – either a big, re-usable shopping bag from the market or a disposable bag that will often be paper since shops try to ban plastic bags.
 Actually, I love to buy those re-usable shopping bags when travelling since I find they make a nice yet sensible souvenir.

 Recently, grocery stores started to sell multi-use nets for your loose fruits and vegetables.
 Also, there are plastic egg trays on sale so you can buy eggs individually and don’t need to use disposable cardbord boxes to carry them home safely.

-You see, a great effort is being made to reduce unnecessary use of plastic – and often – like with the brand shopping bags – it’s definitely a win-win.
+You see, a great effort is being made to reduce unnecessary use of plastic.
+Often – like with the brand shopping bags – it’s definitely a win-win.